"Top West Point Cadet Resigns Over DADT: ‘I Have Lied To My Classmates And Compromised My Integrity’"

 While at the academy, I have made a deliberate effort to develop myself academically, physically, and militarily, but in terms of holistic personal growth I have reached a plateau.
 I am unwilling to suppress an entire portion of my identity any longer because it has taken a significant personal, mental, and social toll on me and detrimentally affected my professional development.
 I have experienced a relentless cognitive dissonance by attempting to adhere to §654 and retain my integrity, and I am retrospectively convinced that I am unable to live up to the Army Values as long as the policy remains in place.

 Interestingly, Miller was active around DADT issues throughout her time at the academy.
-She conducted “a study of the cadet attitudes on the ‘Don’t Ask Don’t Tell’” policy and worked with the Servicemembers Legal Defense Network (SLDN) — an LGBT focused organization.
-Blogging under the pseudonym Private Second Class Citizen for the velvet park, Miller reported on the “underground” lesbian culture in the Academy and the harassment she underwent to remain in the closet.
-The Wonk Room excerpts Miller’s experiences, which only highlight the failures of DADT.
+She conducted “a study of the cadet attitudes on the ‘Don’t Ask Don’t Tell’” policy and worked with the Servicemembers Legal Defense Network (SLDN) and the Defense Equal Opportunity Management Institute (DEOMI) — two LGBT focused organisations.
+Blogging under the pseudonym Private Second Class Citizen for the velvet park, Miller reported on the “underground” lesbian culture in the Academy and the harassment she underwent to remain in the closet:

 Servicemembers United Action Fund is launching a new campaign personifying the DADT issue.
 Here is there their first ad: